developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***Clear Recently Used Apps List***- the list of previously used (launched) applications is cleared.
 This can be used to prevent the device user from accessing previously used applications or control their behavior or configuration from the list presented when the Recent button is pressed.

 * ***Clear Application Cache***- the cache of a specified application is cleared.
-The most common use of this would be to delete cached information, such as login credentials or state, and thereby return the application to its default behavior.
+The most common use of this is to delete cached information, such as login credentials or state, and thereby return the application to its default behavior.
 The use of this Action value requires that the additional Managed Configuration **General UI Configuration - Action Clear Application Cache Package** be specified to identify the application whose cache is to be cleared.

 * ***Turn On All GMS Applications***- all GMS applications that are considered "safe" to disable is enabled.